mlopes/marco-lopes.com/articles/_posts/2019/2019-07-08-Expressing-Effect-Types.md

 capable of performing, which is more specific that just saying it can delay effects.
 This argument comes from the fact that in Scala functions are not inherently pure, and `Sync` is a type class that carries the very generic information that this function intends to delay an effect.
-Again.
+Again, we could as well pass these explicitly rather than bundle it with the effect type.
+There's probably more of an argument for the benefits on this approach as it can be more expressive from the perspective of the effect type and the complexity cost is not as high as it tend to become with monad transformers.
+On the other hand, we lose expressiveness on the caller side as our dependency stops being injected explicitly.

 ## Conclusion

 If this chapter feels somewhat vague, that's because it is.
 It talks about techniques that can be applied to achieve certain goals, but those techniques